MonitorQA/ExternalApiDocs/_posts/2020-12-18-post-schedules-monthly.md

 - Each repeat cycle contains `repeatEvery` months
 - `cycleMonthStart` indicates the position within that cycle (1 = first month, 2 = second month, etc.)
 - The audit always starts on the 1st day of the selected month in each cycle
+- The first period's cycle month is always the closest month after (or on) the schedule creation date.
+If created after the 1st of a month, the cycle starts in the next month.
+If created on the 1st, the cycle may start in the current month.

 **Examples:**
 - `{ "type": 1, "cycleMonthStart": 1 }` with `repeatEvery: 3` - Starts on the 1st day of the first month in each 3-month cycle (e.g., Jan 1, Apr 1, Jul 1, Oct 1)